Information gain and measurement disturbance for quantum agents: Conclusion

 \section{Conclusion}

 In this work, we extended the concept of quantum measurement by classical observers to a broader class of ``quantum sensors'' given by general unitaries which may go beyond the standard von Neumann--style $\hat{U}_{\text{CR}}$ to include, for instance, a SWAP-like unitary $\hat{U}_{\text{SL}}$.
 While the latter operation can capture more information about a system (in principle, {\em all} of it), we show that it also leads to more disturbance.
-Heisenberg already taught us that a classical observer measuring $X$ perfectly must disturb $P$; a {\em quantum} observer may ``sense'' both $X$ {\em and} $P$ perfectly -- but in so doing, they would also disturb both, effectively destroying the original state.
-Erasing such total disturbance would require quantum teleportation, which is well known for a qubit system to require 2 classical bits -- we show, however, that erasure of any sensor interaction of Schmidt rank $>2$, even if the interaction is weak and yields only partial information, demands a classical channel with 2-bit capacity.
-We demonstrated this constraint experimentally, in the case of a partial-SWAP unitary ($\hat{U}_{\text{SL}}$), confirming that a second bit of channel capacity was required even when the entropy of the classical bit used in restoring the observed system was less than one.
+Heisenberg already taught us that a classical observer measuring the position $X$ perfectly must disturb the momentum $P$; a {\em quantum} observer may ``sense'' both $X$ {\em and} $P$ perfectly, but in so doing they would also disturb both, effectively destroying the original state.
+Erasing such total disturbance would require quantum teleportation, which is well known for a qubit system to require 2 classical bits.
+We show that even weak SWAP-like interactions require 2 bits of information to erase.
+We demonstrate this constraint experimentally, in the case of a partial-SWAP unitary ($\hat{U}_{\text{SL}}$), confirming that a second bit of channel capacity was required even when the entropy of the classical bits used in restoring the observed system was less than one.

 Our work highlights the qualitative and quantitative distinctions between sensors for quantum and classical agents.
 We introduced analysis techniques for these sensors for quantum agents which we believe will prove powerful as technology progresses to permit larger and larger systems to be placed under fully quantum control.
-They will additionally be of importance in the ongoing foundational discussions which build on considerations of agents and observers, as in the setting of ``Wigner’s friend''.
+Our work grounds foundational questions about quantum agency in the operational and experimental framework of quantum sensing and erasure.